JimtotheB/Magic-Sprites/README.md

     iconDataPath: "data/simple-icons.json"

     iconSplitOnChar: "-"

+    outPutImageDirectory: "assets/images/"

+    cssOutputDirectory: "assets/css/"

     cssFileName: "magic"

-iconImagePath - Relative path to your images.
-No beginning / iconDataPath - Relative path to the image data file. (this will be generated for you with "gulp build") iconSplitOnChar - this is only needed for files appended with -32, -64, -some-junk, it will remove everything after the "-" when it
+* iconImagePath - Path to your images, relative to projectRoot.
+No beginning /
+* iconDataPath - Relative path to the image data file. (this will be generated for you with "gulp build")
+* iconSplitOnChar - this is only needed for files appended with -32, -64, -some-junk, it will remove everything after the "-" when it generates classnames.
+Set to "iconSplitOnChar: false" without quotes if your images do not have annotations.
+* outPutImageDirectory - By default Magic Sprites encodes the png spritesheet as Base64 and includes it inside the resulting CSS file.
+This saves a request against your server.
+Changing this setting does nothing, without changing a setting in gulpfile.coffee
+* cssOutputDirectory - Where do you want the CSS file to be output, relative to projectRoot.
-    generates classnames.
-Set to "iconSplitOnChar: false" without quotes if your images do not include this feature. cssFileName - The name of the final css file to be output.
+* cssFileName - The name of the final css file to be output.

-gulp build - Reads the list of image files, outputting the filenames to ./data/my-imagedata.json

-If you have transparent background images, and wish to assign a css color to them, simply add the hex color code (with or without the #) to the "hex": field in ./my-imagedata.json.
+If you have transparent background images, and wish to assign a css color to them, simply add the hex color code (with or without the #) to the "hex": field in my-imagedata.json.

 #### Preview server